-We have created this article and checklist guide to help you diagnose if your koi is sick by its symptoms.
+We have created this article and checklist guide to help you easily sort through the many koi diseases and their symptoms.

 How to Diagnose Sick Koi – Table of Contents

 Below this checklist download, you will find more information on how to manage sick koi fish in your pond as well as a table of diseases and symptoms you can search to learn more.
 Start by downloading our FREE Koi Health Checklist.

 - 5 Areas to Analyze for Koi Diseases